wendyverdonk93/docs/content/payment-methods/billing-suite/in3/integration-and-testing.md

     - Send an [Update an order](/api/#update-an-order) API request, or
     - Change the status in your MultiSafepay Test Control.
 {{< br >}}The transaction status remains **Uncleared**.
-4. No invoice is generated in the test control so you can't change the transaction (financial) status to **Completed**.
+4. No invoice is generated in your test account so you can't change the transaction (financial) status to **Completed**.
 Alternatively, in your live MultiSafepay Control, you can initiate the invoice process by changing the order status to **Shipped**, because the order is captured in in3.

 You can also test in3 transactions by entering the following details on the in3 checkout page:
 | Date of birth    | Postal code | House number |